A Benchmark Study on Calibration: Introduction

-NAS~\cite{liu2018darts, dong2019searching, dong2019one, xu2019automatic} has brought about a revolution in the field of deep learning by automating the discovery of neural architectures that outperform traditionally hand-designed architectures like AlexNet\cite{krizhevsky2009learning} and ResNet~\cite{he2016deep}.
+NAS~\citep{liu2018darts, dong2019searching, dong2019one, xu2019automatic, su2022vitas} has brought about a revolution in the field of deep learning by automating the discovery of neural architectures that outperform traditionally hand-designed architectures like AlexNet\citep{krizhevsky2009learning} and ResNet~\citep{he2016deep}.
 NAS has achieved advancements in part due to its predefined comprehensive model architecture space.
-NAS benchmark search spaces~\cite{ying2019nasbench101, dong2020bench, DBLP:journals/corr/abs-2008-09777, dong2021nats} have provided an extensive set of unique convolutional architectures for NAS research.
-While most prior works on search space focus on the topological architecture of models, the NATS-Bench~\cite{dong2021nats} provides a more expansive search space, taking into account models of different sizes.
-This comprehensive search space can serve as a potent tool to bridge the gap in previous calibration studies by offering a more complete model space.
+NAS benchmark search spaces~\citep{ying2019nasbench101, dong2020bench, DBLP:journals/corr/abs-2008-09777, dong2021nats} have provided an extensive set of unique convolutional architectures for NAS research.
+While most prior works on search space focus on the topological architecture of models, the NATS-Bench~\citep{dong2021nats} provides a more expansive search space, taking into account models of different sizes.
+This comprehensive search space can serve as a potent tool to bridge the gap in previous calibration studies.

-In our work, we introduce a calibration dataset based on NATS-Bench~\cite{dong2021nats}.
-Specifically, we evaluate all 117,702 unique architectures concerning topology and model size, and benchmark them on multiple calibration metrics of different types.
+In our work, to exam the calibration property and address calibration-related research questions, such as the reliability of calibration metrics, one approach is to assess the consistency of different metrics based on a substantial number of well-trained models.
+However, collecting such a substantial dataset is often challenging due to the associated training costs.
+Fortunately, NATS-Bench~\citep{dong2021nats} provides access to 117.9K well-trained models with various architectural designs, enabling us to conduct a comprehensive and generalisable study.
+Specifically, we evaluate all 117,702 unique CNN architectures concerning topology and model size, and benchmark them on multiple calibration metrics of different types.
+We also include the results on 11 different Vision Transformers to generalize our findings.
 The specifics about architectures and metrics are discussed in section~\ref{sec:dataset_generation}.
 This comprehensive dataset has served as a benchmark for our subsequent studies and in-depth analysis on the calibration properties.
 In this study, we try to answer the following questions that are longstanding in this field: